Register/Renew a Boat

 There are three types of vessel registrations:

-- New Registration: The vessel has never been registered in Georgia with the Department of Natural Resources.
+- New Georgia Vessel Registration: The vessel has never been registered in Georgia with the Department of Natural Resources.
 The vessel may be new or used.

 Boat owners should indicate a change of address or change of email online, when talking to the Service Center operator, or on the mailed renewal form.

 All boats equipped with a marine toilet must be registered with DNR and must have a permit.
 Customers will be issued a Marine Toilet Certificate decal which must be affixed to the hull adjacent to the boat registration number.
 The one-time certification fee is $15.00 ($5 certificate fee plus $10 transaction fee).
-No renewal of the certificate is required and it is transferable to any subsequent owner of the boat.
+The certificate does not have to be renewed, and it is transferable to any subsequent owner of the boat.
 You may obtain a Marine Toilet Certificate online, by mailing a Vessel Registration Application with payment by check to the address on the form, or by calling 1-800-366-2661 and making payment using a credit card.

 It is illegal to operate a boat with a marine toilet, galley or sleeping quarters (including houseboats) on the following lakes: Lake Burton, Bull Sluice Lake, Goat Rock Lake, Lake Harding, Lake Jackson, North Highlands Lake, Lake Oliver, Lake Rabun, Seed Lake, Tallulah Falls Lake, Tugalo Lake, Lake Oconee, and Yonah Lake.